-Insurance involves highly complex calculations regarding uncertain outcomes of future events, although the basic operations can be simply explained.
-A company begins with a certain amount of capital stock to allow it to credibly promise to provide insurance in the future, as well as enough to satisfy regulators that it will be able to fulfill this promise.
+Insurance involves complex calculations regarding uncertain outcomes of future events, although the basic operations can be explained in simple terms.
+A company begins with a certain amount of capital, or "policyholders surplus," to allow it to promise credibly to provide insurance in the future, as well as enough to satisfy regulators that it will be able to fulfill this promise.
 It offers insurance policies against whichever risks it is willing to assume.
-Money flows into an insurer primarily from two sources, premiums from customers of insurance and investment income from the company's reserves.
-Money flows out of an insurer primarily to pay for claims made for events for which the insurer has agreed to bear the risk, including costs such as defending against lawsuits in the case of medical liability insurance.3
+Money flows into an insurer primarily from two sources: premiums from customers of insurance and investment income from